taitulism/keyboard-simulator/README.md

 // or:
 const instance = new KeyboardSimulator();

-instance.setContext(contextElm);
+instance.setContextElm(contextElm); // optional
 ```
+> **⚠ Non-browser environments:** You might need to pass in the runtime's `document` object as the constructor argument.
+[See details](#non-browser-environments).

 **`contextElm`** - Optional. `HTMLElement | Document`
-When passing in an HTML element it will override the default behavior of a dynamic dispatching element and the element is set as the dispatching element, the `event.target` for the following events.
+* `HTMLElement` - That element becomes the dispatching element.
+This overrides the default behavior of a dynamic dispatching element mentioned above.

-> **⚠ Non-browser environments:**
-**TL;DR** - If experiencing environment issues, pass the `document` as the constructor argument.
-&nbsp;
-The `contextElm` is also being used internally for referencing the `Document` object so passing a context might be mandatory when running in non-browser environments (e.g. JSDOM when not configured ideally).
-If no context is passed, `Document` is grabbed from the global scope and that might cause an issue as the library code and your runtime code are using different `Document` objects.
-In this case pass the contructor with the `document` object (it will not be treated as a context element).
+* `Document` - A document is only used for reference.
+The dispatching element remains dynamic.

 Returns a `KeyboardSimulator` instance that has the following methods: